 Some time ago, LoveUMarketing published the list of more than 60 most important tools for bloggers and online entrepreneurs.

 And when it comes to WordPress plugins, below, you will find an alphabetically sorted list of the best WordPress plugins used on AliveBetter blog in 2020.

 I called this list AliveBetter’s List Of Plugins.

 40+ Best WordPress Plugins (2020)

-This is one of the most popular and the most effective plugins in the world for blocking spam in comments.
+This is one of the most popular and the most useful plugins in the world for blocking spam in comments.
 It is available as a free and paid version.
 The free version is good enough to solve the problem with spam.

 This plugin was released in order to allow bloggers to create tweetable quotes like the one on the screenshot above.

 After you install and activate the plugin, go to its settings.

 Enter or paste your Twitter handle (without the ‘@’ symbol), check the “Use Short URL?” option, and click “Save Changes.”